Counselling Section Overview

 Counselling pages

-• An understanding of human behaviour grounded in systems theory and its feedback cycles.
-This emerged from my counselling practice and aligns with, or integrates, elements of other counselling theories.
+I also describe an understanding of human behaviour grounded in systems theory and its feedback cycles.
+This framework emerged from my eclectic counselling practice and integrates elements from a range of established therapeutic approaches and related fields.
+Separate pages explore this framework through the lenses of:

 The Cyclic intervention in brief